awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L90
-S:By using the new banks of keys on the new keyboard, you :are able to learn or excel with less labor.
+S:By using the new banks of keys on the new keyboard, you :are able to learn or excel with less labour.
 These new banks :have been based on an exact table of words used.
 You begin :at once on the best bank.
 On the old keyboard you have to :type most of the text on the next bank above and on the bank :below.
 Because of this fact your fingers bound back and :forth between the upper and lower banks of keys.
 But those :extra jumps necessary on the old keyboard do not exist on the :new keyboard.
-Nor is your left hand taxed with extra labor.
+Nor is your left hand taxed with extra labour.
  :The keys are fixed to keep both hands busy and in balance.

 I:(10) Rhythmic Review